 Biking is a great way to exercise, avoid traffic, and enjoy all that Florida has to offer.
 The Sunshine State didn’t get its nickname without reason, and the number of bikers on Florida’s roads continues to rise each year.
 Unfortunately, this is likely the reason why Florida has the highest rate of bicycling deaths in the United States—and not just the highest rate, but a rate more than double the national average.
 This means that Florida bike accidents are far too common, and these cases often involve serious injuries.
-If you have been injured or a loved one was killed in a bicycle accident in Florida, call our Florida Bicycle Accident Attorneys at Dolman Law Group for assistance at (727) 451-6900 immediately.
+If you have been injured or a loved one was killed in a bicycle accident in Florida, call our Florida Bicycle Accident Attorneys at Sibley Dolman Gipe Accident Injury Lawyers, PA for assistance at (727) 451-6900 immediately.

 Common Causes of Florida Bike Accidents

 The most common accidents involved bike-vehicle crashes when the drivers of the vehicles were between 20 and 24 years old.
 This was surprising to many Floridians, who often blame the aging snowbird population for road-related accidents, but drivers older than 75 were least likely to be involved when cars and bikes collided.

 The most common negligent driving behaviors that lead to bike collisions are:

 - Failure of drivers to yield the right-of-way to cyclists

 Your Rights as a Florida Cyclist